Providing ministry education opportunities since 1962

 The Graduate Theological Foundation Academic Degrees require a demonstration of academic research considered by the faculty to be an original work of scholarship and a contribution to the field to earn an Academic Master’s or Doctorate Degree and orally defend their Thesis.
 Here is our Selection of Faculty Thesis Supervisor and Nomination Procedure.

-E-Tutorials use email as the sole mechanism for communication between the student and the Graduate Theological Foundation faculty.
+Our online courses use email as the sole mechanism for communication between the student and the Graduate Theological Foundation faculty.
 Each course is taught as a one-on-one tutorial between the student and the faculty person offering the course.
 This curriculum is offered exclusively by our own faculty.
 The faculty evaluation of student performance will be linked to the degree level of the student.
-About E-Tutorials.
+About our Online Courses.

 How does your accreditation Work?